THIS PAGE IS UNDER CONSTRUCTION

 - The Executive Board (EB)

 - The Member States (in effect the ministry and the ‘National Support Offices’) propose members to the GO FAIR Steering Committee.
-We propose to start with six people (DE-NL-FR) and appoint the director of the GFISCO as the secretary (reporting decisions of the SC and translating them to the GFISCO), with the deputy director as additional support.
+We propose to start with six people (DE-NL-FR) and appoint the director of the GFISCO as the secretary (reporting decisions of the Steering Committee and translating them to the GFISCO), with the deputy director as additional support.

 - The Stakeholder Forum itself is, in essence, the group of ‘Implementation Network (IN) coordinators’.
-Initially, as long as a relatively small number of INs exists, the Stakeholder Forum may actually be ‘identical’ to the EB, but when the number of INs will grow (anticipated early in 2018), there is likely a need to propose/elect representatives for the IN community with consideration to be balanced among the three main pillars in which INs operate: GO CHANGE, GO TRAIN, and GO BUILD.
+Initially, as long as a relatively small number of INs exists, the Stakeholder Forum may actually be ‘identical’ to the Executive Board, but when the number of INs will grow (anticipated in 2018), there is likely a need to propose/elect representatives for the IN community with consideration to be balanced among the three main pillars in which INs operate: GO CHANGE, GO TRAIN, and GO BUILD.

 - The role of National Offices may develop in a somewhat unpredictable way: they will support and coordinate national GO FAIR participation in INs.

 - The Steering Committee defines and approves the GO FAIR working programme in broad strokes and at high abstraction level.
 This is communicated and translated into practice by the GFISCO and communicated to the Executive Board.
-The GFISCO and the EB (maybe initially the SF) will work on translation of the high level decisions into an implementation strategy, a GO FAIR roadmap etc. and make sure that all INs are fully aware of the most important decisions.
+The GFISCO and the Executive Board (maybe initially the Stakeholder Forum will work on translation of the high level decisions into an implementation strategy, a GO FAIR roadmap etc. and make sure that all INs are fully aware of the most important decisions.
 The EB/SF will then ensure that the actual implementations are in accordance with the decisions, the principles and the road map agreed in GO FAIR.

 - National support offices will interact directly with members of INs active in the country and also with the GFISCO (regular meetings) to ensure coordination at the country level.